Dhiraj123-star/QASystem/README.md

 * **Docker + Docker Compose** — Containerized, portable deployment.
 * **NGINX** — Acts as a reverse proxy in front of the FastAPI service for routing and scalability.
 * **OpenSSL** — Used to generate self-signed certificates for HTTPS support in local development.
+* **GitHub Actions** — CI/CD pipeline that builds and pushes images to Docker Hub automatically.